GlobularOne/snr/docs/source/user_guide/installation.rst

 Installing Snr
 ==============

 Snr can be installed on almost any Linux distribution.
-Snr supports python versions above 3.10.
+Snr supports python version 3.12 and above.

 .. warning::
     Do not install Snr from a terminal on any Snap package (e.g Visual Studio Code from Snap.)